-- Article 6: Students can deposit their master's thesis in the Hiroshima University Institutional Repository if they wish - 2.
+- Article 6: Students can deposit their master's thesis in the Hiroshima University Institutional Repository if they wish to do so. - 2.
 Matters concerning the deposit of master's theses in the Institutional Repository shall be prescribed separately.

 (Master's Thesis Oral Presentation)